Curd

-In England, curds produced using rennet are referred to as junket; true curds and whey are produced from the natural separation of milk due to its environment (temperature, acidity).
-Curds are used to make pudding as well, with semolina, raisins, chopped nuts and other ingredients.
-This can be baked, or the curd pudding can be used to bake thin custard pancakes.
+Uses

 Cheese curds, drained of the whey and served without further processing or aging, are popular in some French-speaking regions of Canada, such as Quebec, parts of Ontario, and Atlantic Canada.
 These are often sold in snack-sized packaging and seen as a typically Canadian food item.
 Throughout Canada cheese curds are served with french fries and gravy in a popular snack called poutine.

 Curds are also typical of some Germanic-descent regions such as historic Waterloo County in Ontario.

 In some parts of the Midwestern U.S., especially in Wisconsin, curds are eaten fresh without further additions, or they are breaded and fried.